 A: Today’s pipeline is directly built on our deep understanding of earlier discoveries in the protein degradation space.

-As a company we have several CELMoD compounds being evaluated across a handful of disease areas, as well as two approved immunomodulatory imide drugs (IMiD® agents), a subset of CELMoD compounds.
+As a company we have several protein degraders being evaluated across a handful of disease areas, as well as two approved immunomodulatory imide drugs (IMiD® agents), a subset of CELMoD agents.

-IMiD agents modulate the immune system and other biological targets through multiple mechanisms of action, and have made a significant impact on the treatment landscape, and for patients.
-Based on our extensive experience with IMiD agents, we designed the “next generation” of CELMoD compounds to be much more targeted and have the potential to specifically help patients overcome resistance or treatment sensitivity.
-While IMiD agents were developed using empirical data, time and research have given us the opportunity to understand the mechanisms of action on a deeper level, and this has been an invaluable resource as we develop new therapies.
+IMiD agents modulate the immune system and other biological targets through multiple mechanisms of action and have made a significant impact on the treatment landscape, and for patients.
+Based on our extensive experience with IMiD agents, we designed newer CELMoD agents to be much more targeted and have the potential to specifically help patients overcome resistance or treatment sensitivity.
+While IMiD agents were initially developed upon observation of their effects, these newer agents are being developed from discovery to clinic to achieve their pharmacologic effect with a specific mechanism of action and may potentially address a broader range of diseases, alone or in combination with other therapeutics.

 Q: From a personal perspective, what impact do you hope your research may have on patients?

 With blood cancers specifically, there are so many patients who relapse and have a very short window of time left.
-If you look at a disease like acute myeloid leukemia (AML) – there is so little that we can do for these patients right now therapeutically, and that’s extremely distressing.
+If you look at a disease like acute myeloid leukemia (AML) – we're constantly working to continue fighting for these patients, to continue improving and developing novel treatment options.

 The potential here goes beyond blood cancer, too – hematology is the first area where we saw the benefit for these therapies, but we are beginning to see utility in other diseases as well, including patients with solid tumors and immune-mediated diseases like lupus.